-In the event there is an oversubscription of the Securities the GoAB is willing to accept up to an additional EC\$10 million of the amount on each of the series.
-The Securities are being issued to refinance maturing securities, finance a portion of the Central Government's 2011/2012 Annual Budget, and help fund the Government's Fiscal Consolidation Programme (FCP).
+In the event there is an oversubscription of the Security the GoAB is willing to accept up to an additional EC\$5 million of the amount.
+The Security is being issued to refinance maturing liabilities and finance a portion of the Central Government's 2011/2012 Annual Budget.

-The Securities will be issued under the authority of the Finance Administration Act (2006), the Loan Stock Authorisation Act (2005), and the General Loan Act (2005), and will be governed under the laws of Antigua and Barbuda.
+The Security will be issued under the authority of the Treasury Bills Act (2005) and will be governed under the laws of Antigua and Barbuda.

-The Securities will be issued on the Regional Government Securities Market (RGSM) in the month of July 2011 and will be traded on the Eastern Caribbean Securities Exchange Ltd (ECSE) under the trading symbols AGN280716 for Series A and AGG100721 for Series B. Series C will be a private issue.
+The Security will be issued on the Regional Government Securities Market (RGSM) in the month of December 2011 and will be traded on the Eastern Caribbean Securities Exchange Ltd (ECSE) under the trading symbol AGB130612.

-The EC\$40 million in RGSM securities (Series A and Series B) will be opened for bidding at 9:00 a.m. on 27 and 28 July 2011 and will close at 12:00 noon on both days (27 and 28 July 2011).
-Settlement for successful bids will take place on 28 and 29 July 2011, respectively.
+The EC\$20 million RGSM Treasury Bill will be opened for bidding at 9:00 a.m. on 15th December 2011 and will close at 12:00 noon.
+Settlement for successful bids will take place on 16 December 2011.